nikita-yr/pong-redux/README.md

 Mouse Controls – Move your paddle seamlessly using the mouse.
 Full-Screen Mode – Automatically adjusts to your screen resolution for an immersive experience.

-Welcome to the code .
+Welcome to the code.
 Hope you enjoy playing it as much as I did making it!